Heartbreak

 3. Your partner has an insatiable need for approval and reverence.

-If you notice a pattern of your partner needing you to constantly stroke their ego and tell them they are genius, smoking hot, and are, of course, more talented than everyone else at everything, it’s quite likely you have wondered: Could you remember this ego boost for longer than 20 minutes before you need another compliment?
+If you notice a pattern of your partner needing you to constantly stroke their ego and tell them they are geniuses, smoking hot, and more talented than everyone else at everything, it’s likely to have made you wonder.
+Could you remember this ego boost for longer than 20 minutes before you need another compliment?

-It’s quite likely that they are also fixated on illusions of power, status, authority, intellect, and other externally focused qualities because they need to feed their hollow need for significance.
+They might also be fixated on illusions of power, status, authority, intellect, and other externally focused qualities because they need to feed a need for significance.

 4. Your partner asserts power and dominance.

-They often seek jobs and relationships in their life where they are in a position of power, where they can justifiably force others to do things their way, or have influence over situations, as a way to reinforce their continual need for proving their self-importance.
+They often seek jobs and relationships where they are in a position of power, where they can justifiably force others to do things their way or have influence over situations to reinforce their continual need to prove their self-importance.

-Sadly, they may seek out partners who are strong, enjoying the challenge of breaking them down.
+Sadly, they may seek out strong partners, enjoying the challenge of breaking them down.

 5. Your partner has an overinflated sense of entitlement.